aratare-jp/kirke/README.md

 - Validator

 You saw it right: Logger is a trigger _and_ a task.
 Which brings us to the next point:
-> Triggers is simply tasks on steroid!
+> Triggers are tasks on steroid!

 The "steroid" part comes from the fact that triggers can receive payload from any other tasks.